TJ-Computer-Team/autograder/README.md

 Prospective Webmasters, these things may interest you.

+This repository contains most of the frontend.
+The backend can be found at this repository: [https://github.com/scienceqiu/coderunner](https://github.com/scienceqiu/coderunner).

 Public: Homepage Animation, mainly visual
 Routes: Main grader code
 - admin.js = admin functions